Code-Institute-Submissions/Milestone_4_cookbook/README.md

 #### Collection - recipe

 <p> The website contains a total of 12 recipes.
 The recipes have been inserted into the backend of the  MongoDB database using an import.py script which contains the fields below.
-A database has been created in MongoDB and then a collection name 'recipe The MONGODB collection contains the following fields:
+A database has been created in MongoDB and then a collection name 'recipe'.
+The MongoDB collection contains the following fields:
 <ul>
 <li> recipe image - URL for recipe image inserted </li>
 <li> ingredients - data type is 'string'</li>